denis-arruda/taskmanager/README.md

 1. **Build and Run:**

    - Open a terminal and navigate to the root directory of the project.
-   - Run the following command:
+   - Run the following command to start the Quarkus application in development mode:
      ```bash
-     ./mvnw spring-boot:run
+     ./mvnw quarkus:dev
      ```
-   - This command will start the Spring Boot application.
+   - This command will start the Quarkus application.
 You should see log messages indicating that the application is starting up.

 2. **Access the API:**

-   - Once the application is running, you can access the API endpoints at `http://localhost:8080/api/tasks`.
+   - Once the application is running, you can access the API endpoints at .

-## API Documentation
+3. **OpenAPI Documentation:**

-You can find the API documentation [here](http://localhost:8080/swagger-ui.html).
+   - The OpenAPI documentation for the API is available at .

 ## Running Tests